kumaran1983/TweetApp/README.md

 There are 2 approaches presented to process the tweets

-1. Processes the tweets sequentially - TweetServiceSequentialImpl.java
+1. Processes the tweets using java parallel streams - TweetServiceParallelImpl
-2. Processes the tweets using java parallel streams - TweetServiceParallelImpl
+2. Processes the tweets sequentially - TweetServiceSequentialImpl.java

-Have to run performance tests for above approaches.
+Will update the performance test results for above approaches.

 After getting the count for every unique hashtag there are 2 approches to pick the top 10 hashtags
 1. Sort the unique hashtag in decending order of count.
 Pick the top 10.
 Time complexity nlogn where n is the number of